YaShock/YaShock.github.io/index.md

 <i class="fab fa-github"></i> [NeuralNetwork](https://github.com/YaShock/NeuralNetwork)

 #### Task manager
-A simple task manager project used for my own purposes.
-It is built using Flask and it's hosted on Heroku.
+A task manager project used for my own purposes.
+It is built using Flask and is hosted on Heroku.
 <i class="fab fa-github"></i> [Produsys](https://github.com/YaShock/Produsys)

-#### 2D Tower Defense Game
+#### 2D Tower Defense game
 A 2D tile based tower defense game.
-It was written as a short project for university in Java.
+It was written as a short project for university in Java using Swing.
 <i class="fab fa-github"></i> [Tower-Defense](https://github.com/YaShock/Tower-Defense)

 ## Education